The Best Carpet Stain Removers

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

-A dark carpet stain can ruin an otherwise beautiful living space.
-At the very least, an obvious stain can be an eyesore and a source of annoyance.
-Frustratingly, the more you rub and worry, the more noticeable such stains can become—unless you have the right cleaning product.
+A dark carpet stain can ruin an otherwise beautiful living space—or at the very least be an eyesore.
+Frustratingly, the more you rub the spot and worry, the more noticeable such stains can become—unless you have the right cleaning product.
 With a well-formulated carpet cleaner, old and new stains can fade away to nothing.

-Here’s the tough part: deciding on the best carpet stain remover to buy.
-To start, read our guide to understanding and choosing between the many different options available today.
+Here’s the tough part: deciding on a product to use.
+To start, read our guide to understanding the options and the considerations involved.
+Then continue for details on our top-favorite picks among the best carpet stain removers available today.

 - BEST OVERALL: Naturally It’s Clean Carpet Stains & Odors Cleaner